As of January 1, 2023:

 - Vancouver Noise By-law

-Mechanical permits help ensure the design, installation, and commissioning of heating and cooling systems meet the established minimum code requirements, and promotes efficiency and longevity of these systems.
+- Help to make sure the design, installation, and commissioning of heating and cooling systems meet the established minimum code requirements, and promotes efficiency and longevity of these systems

 Ready to get your permit?